PawseySC/OpenMP-offloading/_episodes/07-multi-gpu.md

 - "Extra: implementing multi-GPU parallelisation"
 objectives:
 - "Use OpenMP to create mutliple CPU threads"
-- "Use OpenACC and OpenMP API functions to assign threads to devices"
+- "Use OpenMP API functions to assign threads to devices"
 - "Use update directives to synchronise halo-exchange boundaries"
 keypoints:
-- "We have learned how to parallelise OpenACC and OpenMP applications on multiple GPUs within the node"
+- "We have learned how to parallelise OpenMP applications on multiple GPUs within the node"
 - "We are now able to create codes that use all computational devices available in the node"
 ---

 # Mutli-GPU implementation

 > ## Where to start?
 > This episode starts in *5_single-gpu/* directory.
-Decide if you want to work on OpenACC, OpenMP or both and follow the instructions below.
 {: .callout}

 ## Strategies